Can I be tested for COVID-19?

 For your safety, everyone visiting the clinic will be asked to wear a mask (except infants and very young children who may have difficulty wearing one).
 If you do not have your own mask, we will provide one to you.

-2. You will be escorted to a clean, sanitized exam suite.
-If an exam suite isn't available, we will escort you to a waiting area, at least 6 feet away from other guests, or you may wait in your car, if you prefer.
+We will escort you to a clean, sanitized exam suite as quickly as possible.
+If an exam suite isn't available, we will guide you to a waiting area, at least 6 feet away from other guests, or you may wait in your car, if you prefer.

 To better ensure social distancing, we are asking all patients to limit guests to one additional person, if possible.

 All of our employees are screened for symptoms as they enter the building.
-They wear masks at all times and follow strict handwashing and protective equipment guidelines.
+They always wear masks when treating patients and follow strict handwashing and protective equipment guidelines.
 You are in great hands.